|

 above.
 Nevertheless, nested flows are allowed as an orthogonality feature.

-, then every flow B
+Process, then every flow B

 derived from A will automatically belong to the same process.
 Derived